remvze/lowfi/README.md

 **Options:**

-- `--random`: Randomly select a radio.
+- `--random`: Randomly select a playlist.
 - `--volume <number>`: Set the volume (between 0 and 1).
-- `--url <url>`: Play a custom YouTube URL.

 ### `open`

-Open the YouTube link in your browser.
+Open a playlist in your browser.

 ```bash
 lowfi open